godotengine/godot-docs/classes/class_itemlist.rst

 - void **unselect** **(** :ref:`int<class_int>` idx **)**

-Ensure the item associated with the specified index is not selected.
+Ensures the item associated with the specified index is not selected.

 .. _class_ItemList_method_unselect_all:

 - void **unselect_all** **(** **)**

-Ensure there are no items selected.
+Ensures there are no items selected.